-The IFoA welcomes the Health and Social Care Committee's inquiry into the proposals outlined in the White Paper Integration and Innovation: working together to improve health and social care.
-We agree with proposals outlined in the White Paper including the greater integration of care, a strategy for improved collection and use of data, and structural changes through the introduction of proposed integrated care systems.
-However, the White Paper is silent on the scale of the benefits expected to be achieved as a result of implementation of the proposals and we are concerned that these changes will not address the key challenges faced by the sector.
-Overall, we are disappointed that the White Paper did not set out more ambitious plans for the social care sector and to address the funding crisis it faces.
 The pressures facing the health and social care system are largely driven by the UK's changing demographics.
 The population is growing, individuals are living longer, and there is a growing proportion of older people.
 In the face of profound demographic change, it is increasingly likely that more and more people will require long-term care in later life.
 With a complex funding system continuously under Government review, many individuals find it difficult to understand the potential social care costs they will be expected to meet later in life and, as a result, are not sufficiently prepared.

 Furthermore, there is a hidden cross-subsidy in the care sector, in that privately funded provision subsidises under-payment from social service departments.
-In turn, it also drives down wage levels in the sector to unsustainable levels, meaning care homes are often unacceptably understaffed.
+In turn, it also drives down wage levels in the sector to unsustainable levels, meaning care homes often find it difficult to meet staffing levels required to provide adequate care.
 The entire sector urgently needs more funding, and long-term sustainable cross-party political agreement is a necessary prerequisite in this area, however hard to achieve.